furkandalak/DocumentaryTest/functions_func.md

 ::: contents
 ::: textblock
-Here is a list of all functions with links to the classes they belong
+Here is a list of all functions with links to the structures/unions they belong to:
-to:
 :::

 -   AddTwoIntegers() : [Math](class_math.html#a7c871f51dfc34ae986cd577e732183ae){.el}